routine88/VS-CLONE/docs/PROTOTYPE.md

 # Nightfall Survivors Text Prototype

-The Python logic stack now ships with a small text-mode harness so designers can prototype Nightfall Survivors runs without waiting for the Unity client.
+The Python logic stack now ships with a small text-mode harness so designers can prototype Nightfall Survivors runs without waiting for the in-house runtime.
 The entrypoint can be executed directly from the repository root:

 ```bash